jayjay0317/Hands-On-ML-Study/Chapter_03/README.md

     - To solve this issue, the models can be organized in a chain: when a model makes a prediction, it uses the input features plus all the predictions of the models that come before it in the chain.
+      - Using true labels during training may seem beneficial because the model learns from perfect information.
+However, in a classifier chain, this creates a mismatch between training and testing.
+During training, each           model receives correct previous labels, while during testing it must rely on predicted (and possibly                   incorrect) labels.
+This leads to error propagation and overly optimistic learning conditions.
+As a result,           the model does not learn to handle its own prediction errors, which can hurt performance in practice.
+Using           cross-validation predictions instead (cv=True) makes training more realistic by simulating these errors,               leading to better generalization.